queryluke/masseffect-5e-data/text/en/bestiary/geth-stalker.md

       text: >-
         The geth stalker can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+    innate-powercasting:
+      name: Innate Powercasting
+      text: >-
+        The geth stalker's innate powercasting ability is Intelligence (power save DC 11, +3 to hit with power attacks).
+It can innately cast the following spells:
   actions:
     claw:
       name: Claw